-The world comes together for a virtual vaccine summit.
-The U.S. is conspicuously absent.
+The world came together for a virtual vaccine summit.
+The U.S. was conspicuously absent.

 Conference participants expressed hope that by working together, the world will find solutions more quickly — and they can then be dispersed to all countries, not only the wealthy, or those that developed vaccines first.

-Many of the leaders stressed their support for the World Health Organization.
-President Trump announced last month he was cutting off U.S. funding for the WHO because he said the organization had sided too closely with China, where the coronavirus arose.
-Trump says Chinese leaders underplayed the threat and hide crucial facts.
+Many of the leaders stressed their support for the WHO.
+President Trump announced last month he was cutting off U.S. funding for the WHO because he said it had sided too closely with China, where the coronavirus arose.
+Trump says Chinese leaders underplayed the threat and hid crucial facts.

-Public health analysts have shared some of those criticisms, but have also criticized Trump for cutting off funding.
+Public health analysts have shared some of those criticisms but have also criticized Trump for cutting off funding.

 Peter Jay Hotez, dean of the National School of Tropical Medicine at Baylor College of Medicine, said the United States has always been the primary funder of new products for global health.
 The country invested $1.8 billion in neglected diseases in 2018, according to Policy Cures Research, more than two-thirds of the worldwide total.